 O Allah grant pardon to ʿAbdalllāh bin Dayrām written when four nights had passed of [the month of] Muḥarram of the year forty-six.

 Seven bilingual entagia, Nessana, 54-57 AH / 674-77 CE.
 Click here to view one of them.

-All begin Bism Allāh al-raḥmān al-raḥīm ("In the name of Allāh, the Compassionate, the Merciful").
+All begin with: Bism Allāh al-raḥmān al-raḥīm ("In the name of Allāh, the Compassionate, the Merciful").

 Seven Arab-Sassanian coins of the governor Hakam ibn Abī l-‘Ās, Fars and Khuzistan, 56-58 AH / 676-78 CE.